SkywalkingZulu/Medical-Register/README.md

 * [Contact](#contact)

 ## General info
 Medical-Register app helps patients (users) to register to the Trauma and Orthopaedic Clinic.
 The app retrieves must-have information from the user like name, surname, pesel, date of birth and location.
+The the app is going to check if all fields ale field and to check if they're correct.

 ## Technologies
 In project I used HTML5, CSS3 and JavaScript.